podcaster

 If a shared American creed still exists, it’s a belief that exercise is integral to a life well lived.
 A century ago, working out regularly was considered a weird ritual, but today, it’s almost impossible to avoid exhortations to exercise: Walk 5K to cure cancer!
 Ignite your inner sex kitten at pole-dancing class!
 Sweat like (or even with) a celebrity in spin class!
 Exercise is everywhere, and can at the same time be a force for empowerment and exclusion.
 Fit Nation explains how we got here and imagines how we might create a more inclusive, stronger future.

-Classroom Wars: Language, Sex, and the Making of Modern Political Culture, 2015, Oxford University Press.
+Classroom Wars: Language, Sex, and the Making of Modern Political Culture

 Why are the battles over schoolhouse issues so intense?
 How are today’s fights over teaching about race, sex, and values rooted in the past and how might we resolve them in the future?